 Clinical examinations, hematology, serum chemistry, synovial fluid analyses, gross necropsy and histopathology were performed.
 At necropsy, one horse in the 5.6X group had a glandular gastric ulcer.
 A horse in the 2.8X group had diarrhea and uterine discharge throughout the study.
 Four of the six horses in the 5.6X group lost weight during the study.

 Dose-dependent increases in diclofenac plasma concentrations were detected in horses in the 1.7X and 2.8X treatment groups.

 Storage Information: Store at up to 25°C (77°F).
 Protect from freezing.

-Surpass and Wisdom are registered trademarks of Boehringer Ingelheim Vetmedica, Inc.
+SURPASS and WISDOM are registered trademarks of Boehringer Ingelheim Animal Health USA Inc.

 |Every effort has been made to ensure the accuracy of the Surpass Topical Cream information published above.
 However, it remains the responsibility of the readers to familiarize themselves with the product information contained on the US product label or package insert.|